 I hadn’t addressed the issues that had got me feeling like this in the first place.

-The previous eighteen months had been quite a traumatic one when I looked back.
+The previous 18-months had been quite a traumatic when I looked back.
 My mum had been in hospital in Bristol for five weeks following three lots of surgery and the complications of a blood clot.
 All of this was going on as I was completing my exams at college and subsequently starting as a trainee medical secretary at the local hospital covering summer annual leave!

 Then six months into my employment I got a permanent job with a consultant… who I didn’t gel with.
 That affected me more than I realised.
 During these months I thought I was ok and carried on.
 However, lots of little anxieties had piled up and up until one day, one tiny thing sent my world crashing down.
 That was the night at the house party.